 The user management of the device lets you activate or deactivate the check separately in each user account.
 When you mark the checkbox and the new password fulfills the requirements of the policy, the device accepts the password change.

 In the default settings, practical values for the policy are set up in the device.
 You have the option of adjusting the policy to meet your requirements.

-To do this, perform the following steps: Adjust the policy for passwords to meet your requirements.
+□ Adjust the policy for passwords to meet your requirements.